Please rotate your smartphone or tablet to a landscape orientation now, to see the below table in full view.

 We’ve kept it simple for you above, but for the more curious and technologically inclined, here is a more detailed write-up.
-Solid state drives (SSDs for short) are now a current technology and one that everybody should consider.
 Keep reading to learn more about them, and our opinions on this new technology of which our customers always value and enjoy hearing.

 “Hard drive technology is old yet mature – it has been around since 1956.”

 So, the picture above already speaks a thousand words.
-A small hard disk drive, of just 9mm thickness, housing a magnetic platter spinning at a rate of 5400rpm (sometimes 7200rpm).
-Some drives have two, with only 1mm or so distance between them while spinning at those speeds.
+A small hard disk drive, of just 9mm thickness, housing a magnetic platter spinning at a rate of 5400rpm (sometimes 7200rpm) – the equivalent of almost redlining your car’s engine.
+Larger capacity drives have two or more platters, with only 1mm or so distance between them whilst spinning at those speeds.

 It’s a marvel and a testament to our world’s engineering capabilities that this is possible in the first place.
 And then we wonder – why did our hard drives fail?
-Why did they only last a few years, or even sooner?
-We should really be in awe of how they work at all.
+Why did they only last several years or less?
+We should really be wondering how they work at all, under the conditions that we put them through whilst they’re inside our laptops and external USB storage devices especially.

-But on the flip-side, many drives are out there that have been lucky to last several years and longer.
-The technology can stand the test of time but it all comes down to many other factors – usage patterns, quality of your drive batch (of which we’ll never really know), shakes and knocks to the drive at crucial pinpoint split-seconds when they may have been intensively reading/writing data.
+On the flip-side, many drives are out there that have been lucky to last several years and longer.
+The technology can stand the test of time but it all comes down to many factors – usage patterns, how many hours they have been powered on through their lifetime, quality of your drive batch (of which we’ll never really know), large-volume manufacturing, research & development, shakes and knocks to the drive at crucial pinpoint moments when they may have been intensively reading/writing data.
 Or simply mechanical wear and tear.

 Hard drive technology is old yet mature – it has been around since 1956.
 The concept is an iron-clad one.
 However, the manufacturing process is constantly changing.
 Through its own challenges of driving down unit cost at a possible sacrifice to quality and potentially reliability.
-Newer hard drives of the past several years or so, are lasting less and less time before there are problems.
+Newer hard drives of the past several years or so, are lasting less and less time before problems are arising.
 Many customers nowadays are seeing failures within a year, but more commonly 2 to 3 years.
 Patterns are also emerging.
-Failures are more common with drives that need to house more than one magnetic platter (usually 750GB and bigger) and even more common with laptop sized 2.5″ drives.
-1TB drives in the laptop form factor (2.5″) have had a poor failure rate over the last few years, with some hard disk manufacturers worse than others.
+Failures are more common with drives that need to house more than one magnetic platter, and even more common with laptop sized 2.5″ drives.
+1TB and larger drives in the laptop form factor (2.5″) have had a poor failure rate over the last few years, with some hard disk manufacturers worse than others.

 With new technology, comes new challenges.